 How many years of life would you like to think you have left?

-How do you feel about that?
+How do you feel about that last sentence?
 And faced with that knowledge, are you happy with the selections you’re currently making?
 The time spent on today’s reading prevents you reading something else.
 Life is one of choice – make sure your choices take you in the direction you wish to go.
 The readers in a community are the leaders of the community.

 My biggest recommendation to increase your reading rate is to attend a rapid reading course (sometimes called speed reading).
-You’ll probably have access to some in your community (along with the list of reading resources we’re building on this site), but the single most important element is the on-going practice.
+You’ll probably have access to some in your community but the single most important element is your on-going practice.

 If you want to try a few techniques on your own here are a few key pointers, but please don’t consider this the definitive instruction on how to speed-read.
 It’s only to whet your appetite.
 You really need to attend a course to be pushed to significantly higher levels of competency, because only an external person can push you past the comfort zone of your eyes, your brain, and your current beliefs about your abilities.

 - Read with purpose.
 Don’t read things you won’t remember, and don’t waste time reading things that won’t further you in any way.
-If you’re going to China, or have a keen interest in the area, an article about Chinese travel will be of relevance.
+For example, if you’re going to China, or have a keen interest in the area, an article about Chinese travel will be of relevance.
 However, many people read mindlessly, ploughing through whatever’s under their nose – just because it’s there!

 - Review the way you’ll use this particular information, before you start.
 Start with the end in mind.